 In honor of a $10 million donation in 2004, the University dedicated the Michael R. and Marilyn C. Quinlan Life Sciences Education and Research Center.
 One year later, Quinlan was honored with the Sword of Loyola in recognition of his lifetime of humanitarian service.

 Quinlan School of Business

 In June 2012, Quinlan made a $40 million gift to the business school, the largest Loyola has received from an alumnus and the largest gift the business school has received.
 Loyola's School of Business Administration and its affiliated Graduate School of Business together became the Michael R. Quinlan School of Business in recognition of the gift.

-Quinlan's donation to the business school has helped fund brand new programs, such as the MS in supply chain management and Chicago's only supply chain and sustainability center, which acts as a common ground for academics and professionals to work to advance and innovate the supply chain industry.
-This endowment has also boosted the business school's MBA ranking in U.S. News & World Report, helped attract top faculty, supported an increasing number of business students, as well as contributed to the expansion of Loyola's Water Tower Campus.
+Quinlan's donation to the business school helped fund brand new programs, boost the business school's rankings in U.S. News & World Report, attract top faculty, support an increasing number of business students, and contribute to the expansion of the Water Tower Campus.

 "I hope my gift inspires support from other alumni," said Quinlan at the time.
 "We have great plans in store for this school."